klaseskilson/bugfree-octo-avenger/README.md

 	* `mm`
 	* `ss`

+### The results
+The results are displayed using the `ng-repeat`-directive, and are ordered by the `OrderBy`-filter.
+The results can be filtered, based on name.

 ### Folders
-The file file structure for this repo:
+The file structure for this repo:
 * `css` all the css files!
 	* `css/src` all the less files that will be used to compile a static css file
 	* `css/bootstrap` all the bootstrap css files